safe-global/safe-core-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ## Prerequisites

 - First, many thanks for taking part in the community and helping us improve.
 We appreciate that a lot.
-- Support questions are better asked in our Discord chat: https://chat.safe.global/
+- **For support questions please follow our support guidelines:** https://github.com/safe-global/safe-core-sdk/tree/main/SUPPORT.md
 - Please ensure the issue isn't already reported.

 *Please delete the above section and the instructions in the sections below before submitting*